jonahgoldwastaken/functional-programming/README.md

-yarn watch # Watches the src & dist folder on file changes yarn build # Builds the TypeScript code in the src folder yarn start # Starts Node in the dist folder
+yarn watch # Watches the src & dist folder on file changes yarn build # Builds the TypeScript code in the src folder yarn start # Starts Node in the dist folder yarn lint  # Runs ESLint on files to check for consistent code.
 ```

 ## Concept